 Engage with Climate Justice as MC USA shares resources during Feb. and March 2020.

 Many people are still in denial about the climate crisis and still others are in despair.
 How can congregational ministries help us navigate the myriad emotions we experience related to climate, moving us from inaction to hopeful engagement?
-Join Doug Kaufman and other Mennonite climate leaders Dr. Christy Miller Hesed, Dr. Sibonokuhle Ncube and Ken Pitts, in discussing how people become involved in climate action, including why we are involved and how to help others get involved.
+Doug Kaufman and other Mennonite climate leaders Dr. Christy Miller Hesed, Dr. Sibonokuhle Ncube and Ken Pitts, discuss how people become involved in climate action, including why we are involved and how to help others get involved.

 Learn from people engaging with climate justice from across MC USA:

 - Visit the Menno Snapshots blog and news.